Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

 Air Canada Aeroplan

-• The short story: Aeroplan significantly changed its award chart for travel between North America and Oceania in 2020.
-Oceania is now included in the same region as Eastern Asia.
-While awards to Oceania mostly increased in price, members can now book a stopover in eastern Asia en route to Australia or New Zealand for 5K additional miles one-way.
-Lap infants are now just $25 CAD or 2,500 miles per direction (far cheaper than what most programs charge).
+• The short story: Aeroplan's Oceania region includes Australia, New Zealand and Eastern Asia.
+While award pricing to Oceania is on the high side, members can now book a stopover in eastern Asia en route to Australia or New Zealand for 5K additional miles one-way and lap infants are just $25 CAD or 2,500 miles per direction (far cheaper than what most programs charge).

 • How to find awards: Search for available space at Aeroplan.com (you’ll need to create a free Aeroplan frequent flyer account to search)

 • How to book awards: Book online at Aeroplan.com.
-Can also book via phone.
 Lap infants must be added to your reservation over the phone.

 • Fuel Surcharges: Aeroplan no longer charges fuel surcharges on partner award tickets.

-• Transfer from: Amex Membership Rewards, Chase Ultimate Rewards (coming in 2021), Capital One, Marriott
+• Transfer from: Amex Membership Rewards, Chase Ultimate Rewards, Capital One, Marriott

 Avianca LifeMiles